sourcebox/cortex-m-systick-rs/README.md

 ## Features

-### no_handler
+### irq_handler

-By default, this crate defines a handler for the SysTick interrupt.
-This will cause a collision in cases where such a handler already exists.
-To overcome this, use the `no_handler` feature and call the `interrupt()` function from inside the existing handler:
+This feature is enabled by default and defines a handler for the SysTick interrupt.
+Therefore, a collision will occur in cases when such a handler already exists somewhere else.
+To overcome this, disable the default features and call the `interrupt()` function from inside the existing handler:

 ```rust
 use cortex_m_rt::exception;